 Figuring out and implementing effective communication patterns

 It is not possible for every company to have, in practice, a similar communication pattern.
-To figure this out, companies need to invest effort in finding out what suits their organisation best.
-Otherwise, absence of proper communication patterns could add to the company’s costs which could be as much as $7000 a day6.
+To figure this out, companies need to invest effort in finding out what suits their organization best.
+Otherwise, the absence of proper communication patterns could add to the company’s costs which could be as much as $7000 a day6.
 These costs could be in a way of bad decisions occurring out of assumptions and unreliable data.
 Undoubtedly words are powerful, hence, the kind of communication that is incumbent in a company becomes very important.
 A good communication pattern can enhance the company to a great extent by building stronger relationships and better trust with their audience.

 While working on communication, companies should keep in mind what values it holds and how their internal way of communication is going to help them achieve the company vision.
-Eventually, it comes down to creating a company people want to join, and work hard for.
-Mainly, an effective communication pattern, as discussed above, helps in ensuring better employee productivity and a more satisfied culture which adds to the overall company successes.
+Eventually, it comes down to creating a company people want to join and work hard for.
+Mainly, an effective communication pattern, as discussed above, helps in ensuring better employee productivity and a more satisfying culture which adds to the overall company successes.